TimShaw1/Wendigos-Mod/README.md

 - RugbugRedfern's Skinwalkers mod
 - @Kalthun and @notgarrett for helping me test this mod
 - The Lethal Company Modding Discord
-- MadLike on Discord for helping me test the mod and for writing the realtime tutorial.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y6ZWLYH)